digitalcredentials/tls-did/README.md

 };
 ```
 ### NetworkConfig
-The NetworkConfig can contain the smart contract address of the [TLSDIDRegistry Contract](#TLSDIDRegistry-Contract).
-Currently none is deployed to the Ethereum Mainnet.
+The NetworkConfig can contain the smart contract address of the [TLSDIDRegistry Contract](#TLSDIDRegistry-Contract), if none is passed a fallback is used.
+However, currently no [TLSDIDRegistry Contract](#TLSDIDRegistry-Contract) is deployed to the Ethereum Mainnet.
 Furthermore, the NetworkConfig can contain a [ProviderConfig](#ProviderConfig).

 ```typescript
 type NetworkConfig = {